The lost pubs of Coldharbour Lane, Brixton and Loughborough Junction

 The closed pubs of Coldharbour Lane, from Brixton to Loughborough Junction

-More a wine bar/restaurant than a pub, the Amaryllis Bar and Kitchen is another Coldharbour Lane survivor, with a good reputation for its Caribbean food.
+More a wine bar/restaurant than a pub, the Amaryllis Bar and Kitchen was another Coldharbour Lane survivor, with a good reputation for its Caribbean food.

-It was previously known as the Plough (latterly ‘Jack Beards At The Plough’) and dates back to 1856.
+It was previously known as the Plough (latterly ‘Jack Beards At The Plough’) and dated back to 1856.

 19 Comments on “The lost pubs of Coldharbour Lane, Brixton and Loughborough Junction”